Trump viewed Ukraine as adversary, not ally, witnesses say

 CrowdStrike determined in June 2016 that Russian agents had broken into the committee’s network and stolen emails that were subsequently published by WikiLeaks.
 The firm’s findings were confirmed by FBI investigators and helped lead to Mueller’s indictments of 12 individuals from Russia’s military intelligence agency.

-But the loose conspiracy theory contends that the DNC email hack was a set-up, bolstered by fake computer records, designed to cast blame on Russia.
+But the loose conspiracy theory contends that the DNC email hack was a setup, bolstered by fake computer records, designed to cast blame on Russia.
 Even the president’s Republican allies have tried to dissuade Trump from it.

 “I’ve never been a CrowdStrike fan; I mean this whole thing of a server,” said Republican Rep. Mark Meadows of North Carolina last week.

 Meadows, a confidant of Trump, said he’s sure Ukraine had some role in the U.S. election.
 But he views the search for the email server as farfetched.
-“I would not on my dime, send a private attorney looking for some server in a foreign country,” Meadows told reporters.
+“I would not, on my dime, send a private attorney looking for some server in a foreign country,” Meadows told reporters.

 Perhaps contributing to the conspiracy theories surrounding CrowdStrike and the DNC is the fact that the FBI never took possession of the actual computer server that would have held the hacked emails.